prebid/prebid.github.io/dev-docs/modules/viewability.md

 ## Overview

+{: .alert.alert-danger :}
-Disclaimer: A potential security risk has been identified in this module, out of an abundance of caution, we're adding this warning during investigation.
+Disclaimer: A potential security risk has been identified in this module.
+We do not recommend its usage unless you're confident about the source of all code running on the page.

 This module will trigger a viewability pixel when a given HTML element becomes viewable according to custom viewability criteria.